highlightjs/highlight.js/docs/mode-reference.rst

 - **type**: boolean

-A flag showing that a mode ends when its parent ends.
+A flag indicating that a mode ends when its parent ends.

 This is best demonstrated by example.
 In CSS syntax a selector has a set of rules contained within symbols "{" and "}".
-Individual rules separated by ";" but the last one in a set can omit the terminating semicolon:
+Individual rules are separated by ";" but the last rule may omit the terminating semicolon:

 ::

   p {
+    width: 100%;
-    width: 100%; color: red
+    color: red
   }

-This is when ``endsWithParent`` comes into play:
+A simple ``end: /;/`` rule is problematic - the parser could get "stuck" looking for a ``;`` that it will never find (or find much later) - skipping over valid content that should be highlighted.
+This is where ``endsWithParent`` proves useful:

 ::